 Sale of two branches to First Community Bank.
-On January 27, 2023, the Bank completed its previously announced sale of certain assets, deposits and other liabilities associated with its Alice and Victoria, Texas locations to First Community Bank, a Texas state bank located in Corpus Christi, Texas.
+On January 27, 2023, the Bank sold certain assets, deposits and other liabilities associated with its Alice and Victoria, Texas locations to First Community Bank, a Texas state bank located in Corpus Christi, Texas.
 The Bank sold approximately \$13.9 million in loans and \$14.5 million in deposits.

 Branch closures and land sales.
 During the last three fiscal years, we closed five branches and sold three tracts of land held for future branch locations.
-Four of the branches had been acquired, and the closures involved anticipated synergies that resulted in significant cost savings.
-We plan to consolidate an additional branch located in our Louisiana market in 2023.
+Three of the branches had been acquired, and the closures involved anticipated synergies that resulted in significant cost savings.
+In January 2024, we closed a branch in our Alabama market.
 We continue to evaluate opportunities to reduce our physical branch footprint and further improve efficiency through digital initiatives.

-De Novo Branches
+De Novo Branches or Conversion Activity